BrilliamProject/Draftbit/README.md

 # Welcome to your Draftbit app!

 This `README` is designed to help you get your Draftbit app running locally.
-Read through yaen the next few sections carefully, and if you encounter any issues please do not hesitate to post in [Community](https://community.draftbit.com).
+Read through the next few sections carefully, and if you encounter any issues please do not hesitate to post in [Community](https://community.draftbit.com).

 > Note that all of the commands in this document should be run using your